We are accepting PhD and master’s students.

-Position: Graduate Research Assistant (expired)
+Position: Graduate Research Assistant (expired; for reference only)

 Job summary: This position is supported by funds from Dr. Chen Liang.
 The GRA will provide research support to projects on medical informatics and public health informatics.
 The GRA will assist in a wide range of research activities including study design, implementation, data analysis, scientific writing/publication/presentation.
 As part of Dr. Liang’s team, the GRA will work with faculty and students from the University of South Carolina and other institutes in collaboration.
 The GRA is required to attend lab meetings and expected to report research progress on a regular basis.
 This position requires an individual who has strong work and research ethics, is self-motivated and accountable, and can work both independently and as part of a team.

 - Strong motivation.

 - Master’s or Doctoral graduate students in good academic standing.

 - Working knowledge in any of these fields: health/biomedical informatics, computer science, information science, statistics, or other quantitative domains.

 - Basic understanding in any of these fields: health sciences, behavioral sciences, or social sciences.